LATEST: New cases confirmed in Laois of coronavirus Covid-19

 The county breakdown relates to latest figures confirmed on April 15.

-Today's national figures show that 44 people nationally died in the past 24 hours from the virus, bringing the toll to 530 deaths.
+Today's national figures show that 41 more people died in the past 24 hours from the virus, bringing the toll to 571 deaths.

 Read more on the national figures today here